palewire/californiacivicdata.org/_posts/2015-01-01-calaccess-code-convening.markdown

 _The campaign browser makes it very simple to search for a candidate and download their associated data._

-While the browser is nice, we imagine there are journalists who just want this data in a CSV they can load into Access, Navicat, Excel or their preferred tool and do analysis from there.
+While the browser is nice, we imagine there are journalists who just want this data in a CSV they can load into Access, Navicat, Excel or their preferred tool, and do analysis from there.
 For those folks, we created a Django management command that will export the campaign-browser data into three CSVs with all the associated summaries, expenditures and contributions.

 ```bash
 $ python manage.py exportcalaccesscampaignfinance